 Ankita is a moving-image artist whose work aims to evoke our uncanny relationship to the screen and technology.
 Using documentary film and green screen as a medium she questions the materiality of objects in the digital world.
 She plans to further extend her videos as installation pieces which immerse the viewer in an experience which is at the intersection of technology and art.
 Ankita will make a presentation of her current research project.

 ▶ Why Not

-Why Not (Klasien van de Zandschulp, James Graves) will present their project ‘OurSpace’, a social performance bot.
+Why Not in collaboration with Klasien van de Zandschulp and James Graves will present their project ‘OurSpace’, a social performance bot.
 ‘OurSpace’ is a performative game that zooms in on the virtual and the physical space between people and our online and offline behaviour.
 In OurSpace, we use our bodies to communicate.
 Our social bot provides the participants with facts and gives them movement assignments based on social contacts.

 Dansmakers (Amsterdam North)

 Art Assembly is a meeting place for makers, thinkers and lovers of digital culture.